These Iranian activists fled for freedom. The regime still managed to find them - KTVZ

 “This is the second time in the past two years that this Office and our partners at the FBI have disrupted plots originating from within Iran to kidnap or kill this victim for the ‘crime’ of exercising the right to free speech,” the DOJ said in a statement on January 27.

-At least three men — the authorities believe are part of an Eastern European crime organization tied to Iran — have been indicted.
+At least three men whom the authorities believe are part of an Eastern European crime organization tied to Iran have been indicted.
 One was charged with possessing a loaded AK-47 style rifle, found inside a suitcase in his vehicle.

 US prosecutors say that a 2021 kidnapping plot was organized by an Iranian intelligence official, an indictment alleged, but Iran’s Ministry of Foreign Affairs denied any involvement, calling the accusation “baseless and ridiculous,” according to the semi-official news agency ISNA.